ColorInvert/gallery-of-horns/README.md

-# Lab 1 Code Fellows 301, Lab 1 assignment "Horned Beast" which serves as an intro to using React.
+# Lab 1 Code Fellows 301, Lab 1 assignment "Horned Beast" which serves as an intro to using React

-## Created by Casey Glidewell, with assistance from instructor Roger Reyes.
+## Created by Casey Glidewell, with assistance from instructor Roger Reyes

-Number and name of feature: Display Images
+Name of feature: Display Images

 Estimate of time needed to complete: 20 minutes